anybox/anybox.recipe.odoo/README.txt

 .. contents::

 This is a buildout recipe to download, install and configure OpenERP server, web client and gtk client.
-It currently only supports version 6.0.
+It currently supports versions 6.0 and 6.1 and custom branches.
+You get 3 recipes at once.
+The recipe to use is the following:

  - For the server: recipe = anybox.recipe.openerp:server
  - For the web client: recipe = anybox.recipe.openerp:webclient